aurelio-amerio/techytok/_posts/2019-04-26-julia-and-docker.md

 ## Install and configure VSCode

-To install VSCode, please follow [this guide].
+To install VSCode, please follow [this guide](https://techytok.com/julia-vscode/).
 Once you have installed VSCode it is advisable to install the docker extension to make it easier to manage the Julia container.
 To do it, open the extension panel (`Ctrl+Shift+X`), type `docker` and install the Docker extension (it should be the first result).

 We now need to install an extension called `Remote - Containers`, which you can find in the extension panel.
 Once you have installed this extension, we can start the Julia container.
 Make sure that Docker is running, open a shell (the terminal in Unix systems or Power Shell in Windows) and type the following command to create a Julia container: